Snow wax

 (functionality/culture)

-Deodorized purified snow wax No.1-
+Deodorized and refined snow wax No.1-

 F series